Primary Sources & Data

 1964

 The Pivot.
 Civil Rights Act passes.
-Goldwater opposes it, wins the GOP nomination, carries the Deep South.
+Goldwater opposes it, wins the GOP nomination, carries the Deep South—the first Republican to do so since Reconstruction.
 In Mississippi, civil rights workers Chaney, Goodman, and Schwerner are murdered.
 Strom Thurmond switches to Republican.
+The realignment begins.

 1965–1968

 Blood and Strategy.
 Voting Rights Act passes after Bloody Sunday in Selma.
 MLK is assassinated.
 Nixon runs on 'law and order.'
-Wallace wins five Southern states.
+George Wallace wins five Southern states as a third-party segregationist.
 Nixon and Wallace together take the white Southern vote from Democrats.

 1980